Oral History Transcript — Dr. Kirk Bryan[an error occurred while processing this directive]

 Bryan:And certainly both Revelle and Wally Broecker were very much you know concerned about this.

 Weart:Were there other players beginning to appear at this time in oceanography?
-You talked about the time when there were really just Munk and Stammel and so forth.
+You talked about the time when there were really just Munk and Stommel and so forth.
 Others were starting to come on the scene?

 Bryan:Oh yes.
 Well of course, in the MODE project, some of the early —Carl Wunsch of course was —and Alan Robinson, I think were co-chairmen of that group.
-And of course Wally Broecker and Herman Craig were the ones getting — I think Stammel got sort of worn out with organization things about that time, and decided he'd had enough, I think, after GEOSECS, he thought other people could sort of take over.
+And of course Wally Broecker and Harmon Craig were the ones getting — I think Stommel got sort of worn out with organization things about that time, and decided he'd had enough, I think, after GEOSECS, he thought other people could sort of take over.

 Weart:In terms of institutions, it would have still been Scripps, Woods Hole and maybe Lamont-Doherty?

 Bryan:Well, yes, now, of course, I'm sure this would depend, other groups though, if I were to say that you know, others, University of Washington, University of Miami, groups were you know playing an important role too.
 But in terms of having the most — still now, I mean, Woods Hole in physical oceanography, they have really a dominantly large group working.

 Weart:Depends on who has the ships and so forth.

 Bryan:Yes, that's right.

 Weart:What about as funding sources?
 How important was the role of the military, of NSF?